marjoriehoegen/MsC-codes/README.md

 # MsC-codes
-Algorithms implemented for Master's dissertation on fault detection through statistical and machine learning techniques
+Algorithms implemented for Master's dissertation on fault detection in electrical machines through statistical and machine learning techniques.